 - You or your Agent will be sent a letter or email requesting the information

 - The 'clock' stops when Council requests further information and does not start again until further information has been received and checked.
+If you are asked to provide additional documents they must be loaded to the portal.
+If they are sent directly to officers they will not be actioned.
+The clock' starts again once when Council has received all the required information.
 If further information is still inadequate another letter may be sent.

 Checking Resource Consent requirements and other permissions